2026-06-05

 Same queue API.
 Different tail by orders of magnitude.

 End-to-end enqueue→dequeue, market-data thread to strategy thread.
 Lock-free SPSC vs mutex + condvar.
-At moderate offered load, all three variants look similar at the median.
-The tail and the breakdown rate are where they diverge.
+At 1 MHz offered load, the median is already ~13× apart: lock-free ~130 ns, mutex ~1.7 µs.
+The tail diverges to ~20× at p99.9; past saturation, orders of magnitude and bistable.

 A market-data thread produces 16-byte ticks; a strategy thread consumes them.
 End-to-end enqueue-to-dequeue across three implementations of the same queue API — a hand-rolled lock-free ring, the same ring from Boost, and a std::queue protected by a mutex and condvar.
 Same hardware, same item, same threading topology.
-At moderate offered load all three look similar at the median; the tail and the breakdown rate are where they diverge by orders of magnitude.
+At 1 MHz offered load, the lock-free and mutex medians are already ~13× apart — ~130 ns vs ~1.7 µs — and diverge to ~20× at p99.9.
+Past saturation the gap becomes orders of magnitude and bistable.

 Setup